Complete Hajj Guide Day by Day

 Plan your private Hajj package

-Premium Mina tents, Makkah hotels, and private transport — all in PKR.
+Premium Mina tents, Makkah hotels, and private transport.
+All priced in PKR.

 Hajj Packing List